vacp2p/rfc/waku/waku.md

 All Waku messages are sent as devp2p RLPx transport protocol, version 5<sup>[1](https://github.com/ethereum/devp2p/blob/master/rlpx.md)</sup> packets.
 These packets MUST be RLP-encoded arrays of data containing two objects: packet code followed by another object (whose type depends on the packet code).
 See [informal RLP spec](https://github.com/ethereum/wiki/wiki/RLP) and the [Ethereum Yellow Paper, appendix B](https://ethereum.github.io/yellowpaper/paper.pdf) for more details on RLP.

 Waku is a RLPx subprotocol called `waku` with version `0`.
 The version number corresponds to the major version in the header spec.
+Minor versions should not break compatiblity of `waku`, this would result in a new major.

 ### ABNF specification